-Are you a PhD student at the Max Planck Society and not a PhD representative, but you still want to get involved with making the Max Planck Society a little bit better?
+Are you a doctoral researcher at the Max Planck Society and not a PhD representative, but you still want to get involved with making the Max Planck Society a little bit better?

 You could join one of our workgroups and get active there:

 You are an elected PhD representative at one of the Max Planck Institutes?
 First, be sure to attend our annual General Meeting to get to know your fellow representatives.
 Second, you need to know about the general tasks and guidelines for PhD representatives.

 The PhD representatives serve as a connection between PhDnet officers, organs, and workgroups and the doctoral researchers of their institute, who oftentimes feel not affiliated to the PhDnet or not entitled to contact the PhDnet (both of which is not true of course).
 The major tasks of a PhD representative are to offer opportunities to optimize the working environment for doctoral researchers and to improve information flow and exchange between doctoral researchers and the PhDnet.